elixir-cloud-proteomics-workflows/elixir_proteomics_QC/README.md

 ## Usage:

-- Run the pipeline in background mode: `nextflow run -bg elixir_proteomics_QC.nf > elixir_qc.log`.
-The first time you run this command Nextflow will automatically pull the last QCloud container version labeled as `biocorecrg/qcloud:2.2` (1.5GB aprox.), ThermoRawFileParser container `biocorecrg-thermorawparser-0.1.img` (438M) that converts RAW files to mzML format and mzQC converter `biocorecrg-mzqc_conv-0.1.img` (242M), all three files stored at `$baseDir/image`.
+1. Run the pipeline in background mode: `nextflow run -bg elixir_proteomics_QC.nf > elixir_qc.log`.
+The first time you run this command Nextflow will automatically pull the last pipeline container version labeled as `biocorecrg/qcloud:2.2` (1.5GB aprox.), ThermoRawFileParser container `biocorecrg-thermorawparser-0.1.img` (438M) that converts RAW files to mzML format and mzQC converter `biocorecrg-mzqc_conv-0.1.img` (242M), all three files stored at `$baseDir/image`.
-- Once all images have been pulled, you can copy any RAW file.
+- Once all images have been pulled, you can copy any RAW file to the incoming folder.
 Its filename must be in a specific format to be successfully processed by the pipeline:
     - All files must be zipped with the same name as the RAW file.
     - Its name must follow the following convention: `QC02_checksum.raw.zip`, where:
         - QC02, wich is an internal code to identify complex human samples (HeLa).
-        - checksum: the md5sum of the RAW file (not the zipped one).
+        - Checksum: the md5sum of the RAW file (not the zipped one).
         - For instance: `QC02_c010cb81200806e9113919213772aaa9.raw.zip`

 ## Output files: